 When you meet with your boss to resign in person, they will usually request a printed copy of your resignation letter.

-If you’re resigning remotely, simply prepare it to be attached to your email message, but keep it with you until you’ve spoken with your employer about it.
+If you're resigning remotely, simply prepare your resignation email to be attached to your email message, ensuring you've given enough notice and discussed it during a video chat with your employer.

 Schedule An Online Meeting With Your Boss

-The purpose of your initial email message is not to inform your boss of your resignation, but rather to inquire about their availability for a video or phone chat to discuss it.
+The purpose of your initial email message is not to submit your professional resignation letter, but rather to inquire about their availability for a video or phone chat to discuss resigning remotely with adequate notice.
 It is professional courtesy to inform your manager in person of your plan to leave your current position.

 If you are unable to meet with your direct manager in person, a phone call is the next best choice.
 Send an email in the morning with a time to chat during the day – keep your boss’s schedule in mind as well.